huynhtuvinh87/docs/docs/libraries/arduino.md

 awakening, the modem is immediately able to send and receive data, unless the wireless bridge that the modem was connected to is no longer available.
-In that case, the modem will automatically re-connect to the Helium network, a process which usually takes about one second.
+In that case, the modem will automatically re-connect to the Helium Network, a process which usually takes about one second.

 It is necessary to wake the modem before sending data.
 Call